spFSR - feature

 package supports classification and regression problems.
 We show how to

-perform feature selection with the spFSR
+perform feature selection with the spFSR package with two

 applications - one classification problem and one regression problem.

-package does not support unsupervised learning
+The spFSR package does not support unsupervised learning

 (such as clustering), cost-sensitive classification, and survival